k-CIR/cir-wiki/docs/natmeg/preprocessing/pipeline.md

 ### Project
 General project paths and information.
 Make sure to set the correct paths for your data storage locations.

-- If using GUI project Name and Root will update Raw and BIDS paths if not manually set.
+- If using GUI project Name and Root will update Raw and BIDS paths if not manually changed.
 - Calibration and Crosstalk paths refer to in Project copies of these files, original locations are set in `copy_to_cerberos.py` script.
+This is used for BIDS conversion and MaxFilter processing.
 - Since project names can differ between Sinuhe/Kaptah and local storage, set the correct paths for your project on both systems by replacing the place holders.
 ```yml
 Project: